groupdocs-metadata/GroupDocs.Metadata-for-Java/Examples/README.md

 Follow below steps if you have product license

-1. Open CommonUtilities.java.
+1. Open CommonUtilities.java
-2. Set "licensePath" variable to your license path.
+2. Set "licensePath" variable to your license path
-3. Call applyLicense method from MainClass
+3. Call applyLicense method from MainClass.java